No-deal Brexit: everything you need to knowComments

 In the run-up to the previous Brexit deadlines in March and then October 2019, preparations for a no-deal scenario were stepped up – accompanied by warnings of damaging consequences to the economy and for future UK-EU relations.
 These have often been dismissed as scare stories by some Brexit supporters.

 What would a no-deal Brexit mean for citizens' rights?

 We examine how EU citizens living in the UK and British nationals on the continent would be affected by a no-deal Brexit.

 IMPORTANT: if the UK leaves the EU with a ratified divorce deal, this scenario will become obsolete.

 How would a no-deal Brexit affect travel and consumers?

 What no-deal would mean for travellers and consumers, covering issues such as passports and visas, health cover, driving, roaming charges, and cross-border legal cases.

 The European Commission’s Contingency Action Plan for Brexit lays out basic plans in a no-deal scenario to regulate citizens’ rights, financial services, air transport, road haulage, customs and exports, and climate policy.

 It does not cover issues such as cooperation on security, crime and terrorism.
-However, a British government paper makes it clear that the UK would no longer have a formal relationship with Europol, and would no longer be part of existing systems on data-sharing, extradition, and co-operating to fight money-laundering and terrorist financing.
-The UK's security minister has warned that both sides would be put at greater risk.
+However, a British government paper published when Theresa May was in office makes it clear that the UK would no longer have a formal relationship with Europol, and would no longer be part of existing systems on data-sharing, extradition, and co-operating to fight money-laundering and terrorist financing.
+The UK's then security minister warned that both sides would be put at greater risk.